 Rechargeable hearing aids

 Most of the major hearing aid manufacturers now offer rechargeable hearing aid options.
 In general, rechargeables offer technological advances beyond the battery, including improved signal processing and more automatic adjustments.
 These help you hear better and more comfortably in complex listening situations, like in the car, social settings, talking on the phone or watching TV.
 Most of this advanced technology is available in non-rechargeable options as well.
-Make sure you understand the pros and cons of rechargeable and disposable batteries before making your decision.
+Make sure you understand the pros and cons of rechargeable and disposable batteries before deciding.

 The Cost of Affordable Hearing Solutions